ThomasLecocq/2020_EGU-SE_BENoise/README.md

 Repository storing the example codes for analysing continuous seismic data.

-This contains the code to reproduce (parts of, due to size) of the SRL article (please cite if you use it):
+This contains the code to reproduce (parts of, due to size) of the article (please cite if you use it):

-*Lecocq, T., et al, in prep. for JOSE.*
+*Lecocq, T., et al, in prep. for EGU-SE.*